-\end {enumerate} Fix a non principal ultra filter $\mathcal {U}$ and let $\mathcal H$ be the ultra product of the pointed spaces $(X_n,x_n)$.
+\end {enumerate} Fix a non principal ultra-filter $\mathcal {U}$ and let $\mathcal H$ be the ultra-product of the pointed spaces $(X_n,x_n)$.
 Then $\mathcal H$ is a Hilbert space (see \ref {limit of manifolds}).
-Property \ref{aaa} allows us to use \ref {action on product} in order to define an isometric action on $\mathcal H$.
-This action is fixed point free by \ref {ttt}.
+Property (\ref{aaa}) allows us to use (\ref {action on product}) in order to define an isometric action on $\mathcal H$.
+This action is fixed point free by property (\ref {bbb}).

 However it follows from Theorem 5.9 in \cite {EJ} as well as Theorem 1.2 in \cite {K} , that $G$ has property (T).
 By Delorme's Theorem $G$ then has also property FH (see for example Theorem 2.12.4 in \cite {BHV} and Theoreme V.1 in \cite {D} or the direct proof we gave \ref {FH}) hence we reached contradiction.